ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-05-pythagorean-identities.md

 \sin^2 \theta + \cos^2 \theta = 1
 $$

-While simple, this is probably the most commonly use identity in trigonometry and higher mathematics.
+While simple, this is probably the most commonly used identity in trigonometry and higher mathematics.
 From this identity, we can derive a few others

 $$
 \begin{align}